ffftuanxxx/CCP/README.md

 - MinGW for Windows users, or use online GDB (https://www.onlinegdb.com/)

 ## Contributors
-- Semantic Analysis stage is still undone for this compiler, please feel free to pull request and make contribution to this project.
+- Semantic Analysis stage is still undone for this compiler, please feel free to pull request and make contribution to this project~~~